 Beach Overview

-On this part of Koh Phangan, a long peninsula stretches from north to south toward Koh Samui.
-The tip of the peninsula is dominated by steep, rocky cliffs and high hills.
-Between this point and the main island, a natural isthmus has formed, creating two distinct beaches: Haad Rin Nok and Haad Rin Nai.
+In this part of Phangan there’s a long cape that stretches from north to south, towards Samui.
+The very tip of this cape consists of high hills with rocky steep shores.
+Between it and the main island, a distinctive flat surface has formed, an isthmus, on either side of which are two beaches: Haad Rin Nok and Haad Rin Nai.

-Haad Rin Nok, the eastern beach, is about 600 meters (1,970 feet) long and framed by rocky shores at both ends.
-You can only reach it by sea or by taking the road from Thong Sala.
+Haad Rin Nok is the eastern beach, shorter at about 2,000 feet (600 metres) in length.
+It’s bordered by steep rocky shores at both ends and can only be accessed from the sea or via the road from Tong Sala.

 Swimming